-&lt;sup>62 An expert platform for interdisciplinary research water security and sustainable development has been created (http://cawater-info.net/expert-platform/index\e.htm)
+61 An expert platform for interdisciplinary research water security and sustainable development has been created (http://cawater-info.net/expert-platform/index_e.htm)

-- Central Asia Water and Energy Program (CAWEP) a multi-donor fund implemented by the World Bank and which evolved from the former Central Asia Water Development Program (CAEWDP) that supported the Central Asia Hydromet Modernization Project (CAHMP), the Climate Adaptation and Mitigation Program for the Aral Sea Basin (CAMP4ASB) and the Central Asia South Asia Electricity Transmission and Trade Project CASA-1000).
-CAWEP is structured around three action areas for water security, energy security and water-energy linkages (data and diagnostic analysis; institutions, capacity and dialogue; and supporting investments), two national areas of investing in water supply and sanitation; and reform of water resources governance and irrigation management; and a combined national and regional action area on adaptation measures to build economic and social resilience. - Blue Peace Central Asia Initiative of the government of Switzerland focusing on fostering dialogue related to the increasing competition for water resources in the region.
-Launched in 2014, it comprises three pillars on (i) diplomatic and sector policy to support dialogue between states; (ii) operations to bring knowledge and evidence based dialogue to priority areas of data management (including disaster risk reduction), joint management of infrastructure, and water quality; and (iii) youth to raise awareness and build capacity of the next generation on the social, economic and political interlinkages of IWRM. - Green Central Asia a joint initiative between Germany, the Central Asian states and Afghanistan for support 'in tackling the challenges of climate change and in strengthening regional cooperation'.
+- 165. Other major programs with which the Water Pillar could build links include: - Central Asia Water and Energy Program (CAWEP)62 a multi-donor fund implemented by the World Bank and which evolved from the former Central Asia Water Development Program (CAEWDP)63 that supported the Central Asia Hydromet Modernization Project (CAHMP), the Climate Adaptation and Mitigation Program for the Aral Sea Basin (CAMP4ASB) and the Central Asia South Asia Electricity Transmission and Trade Project CASA-1000).
+CAWEP is structured around three action areas for water security, energy security and water-energy linkages (data and diagnostic analysis; institutions, capacity and dialogue; and supporting investments), two national areas of investing in water supply and sanitation; and reform of water resources governance and irrigation management; and a combined national and regional action area on adaptation measures to build economic and social resilience. - Blue Peace Central Asia Initiative64 of the government of Switzerland focusing on fostering dialogue related to the increasing competition for water resources in the region.
+Launched in 2014, it comprises three pillars on (i) diplomatic and sector policy to support dialogue between states; (ii) operations to bring knowledge and evidence based dialogue to priority areas of data management (including disaster risk reduction), joint management of infrastructure, and water quality; and (iii) youth to raise awareness and build capacity of the next generation on the social, economic and political interlinkages of IWRM. - Green Central Asia a joint initiative between Germany, the Central Asian states and Afghanistan65 for support 'in tackling the challenges of climate change and in strengthening regional cooperation'.
 The program involves a series of political dialogues on climate security underpinned by projects, including early detection of climate-induced security and development risks, the analysis of climate-related security risks, training on adaptation to climate change and strengthening of resilience, including through the use of renewable energy sources.
-It builds on a major program of the German government on transboundary water management implemented from 2009 to 2019. - European Union programs include support for CAWEP; the Central Asia Water, Environment and Climate Change Cooperation (WECOOP) that aims to enhance environment, climate change and water policies in Central Asia through approximation to EU standards and to promote green investments; the EU Water Initiative National Policy Dialogues (NPDs) implemented by UNECE (see below) ; the Central Asia Nexus Dialogue Project: Fostering Water, Energy and Food Security Nexus and Multi-Sector Investment; and the Regional Water Monitoring System in Central Asia which provides regional capacity of water monitoring system and laboratory capacities related to uranium legacy sites. - USAID support includes the Contribution to High Asia Runoff from Ice and Snow (CHARIS)
+It builds on a major program of the German government on transboundary water management implemented from 2009 to 2019.66 - European Union programs include support for CAWEP; the Central Asia Water, Environment and Climate Change Cooperation (WECOOP) that aims to enhance environment, climate change and water policies in Central Asia through approximation to EU standards and to promote green investments; the EU Water Initiative National Policy Dialogues (NPDs) implemented by UNECE (see below); the Central Asia Nexus Dialogue Project: Fostering Water, Energy and Food Security Nexus and Multi-Sector Investment; and the Regional Water Monitoring System in Central Asia which provides regional capacity of water monitoring system and laboratory capacities related to uranium legacy sites. - USAID support includes the Contribution to High Asia Runoff from Ice and Snow (CHARIS) a USAID regional project in the five countries focussing on the role of glaciers and